Community funding and grants

 - Business Improvement District (BID) Grant Fund: Provides seed funding to businesses associations to build capability and to undertake place-making initiatives that help create better local commercial centres.

-- Off the Ground Funds and Light Bulb Moments Fund: The Spreydon-Cashmere Community Board provides small grants to bring your community together for a project or event via their Off the Ground Fund.
-The Linwood-Central-Heathcote Community Board does likewise with its Lightbulb Moments Fund.
+- Off the Ground Funds and Light Bulb Moments Fund: The Waipuna Halswell-Hornby-Riccarton and Waihoro Spreydon-Cashmere Community Boards provide small grants to bring your community together for a project or event via their Off the Ground Funds.
+The Waikura Linwood-Central-Heathcote Community Board does likewise with its Lightbulb Moments Fund.

 - Summer with your neighbours: Small subsidies are available for neighbourhood gatherings, such as a street party.